11 Things to Check Prior to Your Vehicle Safety Inspection

 Currently, 17 states in the U.S. require Safety Inspections.
 If you reside in one of these states, it is important to know what they are looking for prior to the inspection.
-The list below will highlight the common items that are checked during an inspection.
-It is highly recommended that this inspection is performed by a reputable shop such as Creech Imports.
+The list below will highlight the common items that are checked during a safety inspection.
+It is highly recommended that this safety inspection is performed by a reputable shop such as Creech Imports.

 Typically, you will hear or feel when your vehicle has a brake problem, but it is a good idea to inspect them at specific intervals to prevent expensive damage or failure.
 The wheels should be removed to check for sufficient brake pad or shoe lining.
 The rotors and drums should be inspected for warpage, deep grooves, wear, or any other damage.
 The brake lines and hoses should also be checked for cracks or abnormalities.
 There should be absolutely no leaks in the system.
 The master cylinder reservoir should be adequately filled, and the fluid should not be discolored.
 Check the brake pedal for firmness.
 It should not push down too close to the floor.
 The parking brake should catch approximately at mid-travel and hold the vehicle in place on an incline.